QST de N6VNO op name CLAY qth California bt

-A 30 meter double zepp sloper antenna hangs above the vineyard where we grow wine grapes and also make our own wine each Fall.
-Normal CW operations are typically at 18-22 wpm, on the 40 to 12 meter bands, at 5 or 100 watts, powered from batteries, solar panels, a gas generator or the power grid.
+A 30 meter double zepp antenna hangs above our small vineyard where we grow wine grapes and also make our own wine each Fall.
+Normal CW operations are typically at 19-23 wpm, on the 40 to 12 meter bands, at 5 or 100 watts, powered from batteries, solar panels, a gas generator or the area power grid.

 The local climate is nearly perfect for our Martini-Olmo 66 Chardonnay grafted to 3309 Courderc root stock.
-Our first vintage year was 2004 and we have been producing wine ever since.
 The wine is fermented with a Pasteur Champagne yeast and then put on light toasted oak before being cooled to 5C [42F] during the Winter, precipitating out tartaric acid crystals.
-After transferring to bottles the following year, the remaining fruit sugars support a second natural fermentation in the bottle to add abit of CO2 gas.
-So far, 2007 has been our best vintage year producing a balanced low alcohol (11.5%) wine.
+After transferring to bottles the following year, the remaining fruit sugars support a second natural fermentation in the bottle to add a bit of carbon dioxide gas.
+So far, 2007 has been our best vintage year producing a balanced low alcohol (11%) wine.

 Double Zepp Tune Chart & Pattern